 Learning to perform flamenco

-Although many of the dancers start out by attending performing arts or dance school new artists at Tablao Cordobés can only perform flamenco after dedicated practise at the Tablao itself.
+Although many of the dancers start out by attending performing arts or dance school new artists at Tablao Cordobés can only perform flamenco after dedicated practice at the Tablao itself.
 The art form is developed through guidance from the other experienced performers.
 Authentic flamenco, according to El Tablao Cordobés, cannot be learnt only from a school.

 The origins of flamenco